NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Now super cancels, allowing combos into 5X or 2X near walls
     - Has 4 more lift to allow combos

-#### Cosmetic

-- Y Cancel does the correct hand sign
-- 4A hand sign is put away on ending or on activation

 ### Mizuki

 ![Mizuki](/assets/images/changelog/mizuki.png)